Heath Herring

-Heath Herring (born March 2, 1978) is an American professional mixed martial artist currently competing in the Heavyweight division of Rizin.
-While perhaps best known for competing in PRIDE, he has also formerly competed for the UFC and K-1.
+Heath Herring (born March 2, 1978) is an American former professional mixed martial artist who competed in the Heavyweight division.
+While perhaps best known for competing in PRIDE, he also competed for the UFC, K-1 and Rizin.

 Background

 Herring was born in Waco, Texas and was raised in Amarillo, Texas.
 His mother is a psychologist working for the Texas prison system and his father is an attorney who owns two different law firms.
-Herring attended Amarillo High School and played competitive football while being pursued by the school's wrestling coach to try wrestling.
-Herring initially resisted, but in his senior year Herring began wrestling and qualified as one of the top ten wrestlers in the state for the state championships.
-Soon after, he began practicing sambo.
+Herring attended Amarillo High School and played competitive football while being pursued by the school's Wrestling coach to join the team.
+Herring initially resisted, but in his senior year Herring began training and qualified as one of the top ten competitors in the state for the state championships.
+Soon after, he began practicing Sambo.
 Herring began training to fight in mixed martial arts when he graduated high school at the age of 18, but also continued his football career as a defensive end for West Texas A&M University's Division II program, although he did not finish his college education.